fpdf-easytable/fpdf-easytable/README.md

    NOTE: For more about the right encode visit [FPDF: Tutorial 7](http://www.fpdf.org/en/tutorial/tuto7.htm) and [php inconv](http://php.net/manual/en/function.iconv.php)

+   **NOTE:** the font must contain the characters corresponding to the selected encoding.

 3. The last command will create the files My_font.php and My_font.z in the directory /path/to/FPDF/makefont move those file to the directory /path/to/FPDF/font